 Dr. Jane Magrath, Director of the Piano Seminar, is internationally known as an author, clinician, and pianist.
 Her book The Pianist's Guide to Standard Teaching and Performance Literature has become a classic reference work for pianists throughout the US and abroad.
-She also is known for her more than forty piano literature editions through Alfred Publishing Co. that are used widely in the U.S. and abroad.
+She also is known for her more than forty piano literature editions through Alfred Music that are used widely in the U.S. and abroad.
 Respected nationally and internationally, she has presented over three hundred workshops and master classes throughout the US and on four continents.
 As a faculty member at the University of Oklahoma, Magrath was Regents’ Professor and held the Grant Endowed Chair in Piano Pedagogy at the University of Oklahoma, where she was named Rothbaum Presidential Professor of Excellence in the Arts and served as Director of Piano Pedagogy.
 She was inducted into the Oklahoma Higher Education Hall of Fame in 2016.
 In 2019 she received the Achievement Award, MTNA's highest distinction, and also the Lifetime Achievement Award from the National Conference on Keyboard Pedagogy.
 Students and former students have been placed in university and college teaching positions throughout the US and many have won numerous prizes and competitions.
 Website: www.janemagrath.com